-Before reaching the summit, the Panorama Trail comes to a fork with another trail, this one leanding to the “Petit Sommet” (small summit).
+Before reaching the summit, the Panorama Trail comes to a fork with another trail, this one leading to the “Petit Sommet” (Small Summit).
 This trail is also rather short, but it climbs on rocks steeply along a cliff.
-It (almost) reminded me of the difficult climbs of Mont Kaaikop (ok, maybe not as intense as Mont Kaaikop, but it brought back good memories).
+It (almost) reminded me of the difficult climbs of Mont Kaaikop in the Laurentians (ok, maybe not as intense as Mont Kaaikop, but it brought back good memories).

 The Petit Sommet is only 220 metres high, but I think it was my favourite part of the hike.
-I think the other hikers decided to skip this section, preferring to go directly to the summit of Mont Saint-Grégoire.
-So I had the small summit all to myself, and I was able to sit down to enjoy the beautiful landscape stretching out in front of me for a few moments.
+I think the other hikers decided to skip this section, preferring to go directly to the real summit of Mont Saint-Grégoire.
+So I had this “small summit” all to myself, and I was able to sit down to enjoy the beautiful landscape stretching out in front of me.

 In fact, this is probably what makes Mont Saint-Grégoire so popular.
 Although not very high, from the top the landscape seems to stretch out as far as the eye can see.
 I could see Montreal and its skyscrapers very well in the distance, and on a clear day you can even see the Laurentians stretching out on the horizon.

 I eventually retraced my steps back to the Panorama Trail.
 I hiked passed a nice lookout (which was busy with other hikers) and continued to climb steeply under the tall red oaks of the small mountains.
 These oaks support a rare and fragile ecosystem, also found on other Monteregian Hills.